ashleyy2444/tp/docs/UserGuide.md

 Format: `edit INDEX [cn/COMPANY_NAME] [n/NAME] [p/PHONE_NUMBER] [e/EMAIL a/ADDRESS] [tt/INTERVIEW-TIME] [i/INFO]
 [s/SALARY] [pl/PROGRAMMING-LANGUAGE]... [t/TAG]... [pri/PRIORITY(0-4)]​`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags and info, the existing tags and info of the person will be removed i.e adding of tags and info are not cumulative.
   * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
   * You can remove all the person’s info by typing `i/` without specifying any info after it.
+* Refer to [constraints summary table](#constraints-summary) for more details on acceptable inputs.
-Examples:
+* Examples:
   *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
   *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.